mytherapy-coding/certificates/aws/aws_practice.md

 ### AWS CodeCommit

 **AWS CodeCommit** is a fully managed source control service that hosts secure Git repositories.
 It allows teams to **store**, **manage**, and **version code** in a highly scalable and reliable environment.
 CodeCommit supports collaboration with features like pull requests, branching, and access control, and it integrates easily with other AWS developer tools.

+### AWS Pinpoint

+**AWS Pinpoint** is a scalable marketing communication service that enables you to **engage customers** across multiple channels, including **email, SMS, push notifications, and voice**.
+It helps you understand user behavior, segment audiences, and create targeted campaigns, making it ideal for **user engagement and analytics** in applications.